stellaris-mods/autonomous-assembler/README.md

 All the projects are free, they just take time\.
 Also, they all reset every time you build or lose an assembler, and any time you complete a project\.
 Nothing I can do about this, unfortunately\.

 ## Known problems
-The ships do not try to escape if a hostile fleet enters a system while they are locked during construction\.
+There are no known problems\.

 ## Compatibility
 Compatible with existing save games, but you need to research the technology to get access to the ships\.
 The menu only shows in new games\.

 This mod is, as far as I know, compatible with all other addons\.
+Including Autobuild\.

 ## Replaced files
 This mod does not replace any vanilla files\.